 Demand is clearly meaningful.
 Recent admissions data indicates 185 applications for 59 offers, and 3.14 applications per place applications per place.
 That demand context changes how parents should plan.
 If you are considering a move for admissions purposes, the sensible step is to use FindMySchool’s Map Search to check your precise distance against the most recent distance allocation point, and to treat it as guidance rather than a promise.

-Distance outcomes also vary year to year.
-Halton’s admissions booklet records that, on National Offer Day 2025, the last allocated place for this school was offered on distance at 1,663.64 metres (about 1.03 miles).
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Distance outcomes vary year to year.
+Previous allocation information has shown places offered on distance, but the threshold changes annually based on applicant distribution; proximity provides priority but does not guarantee a place.

-For September 2026 entry specifically, the local authority closing date was 15 January 2026, and offers were scheduled for 16 April 2026.
-Parents looking ahead to the next cycle should expect the same broad pattern, autumn term opening, mid-January deadline, mid-April offer day, but should always confirm the current year’s timetable with Halton.
+For September 2027 entry specifically, the local authority closing date is 15 January 2027, and offers are scheduled for 16 April 2027.
+Parents looking ahead should always confirm the current year’s timetable with Halton.

 Applications